 If you are an ITI member and wish to join the network, please fill out the online membership form.
-We will contact you within a week to complete your membership.
+We will then contact you to complete your membership.

 WHY JOIN US?

 We're a social bunch keen on welcoming new members, sharing knowledge and providing quality CPD events and webinars for our members.
-Here's a photo of a recent lunch held in London (June 2018).
+The photo below shows our recent lunch held in London (June 2018).
 Please contact us or join us for details on our next event.

 Translation is the rendering of written texts from one language to another.
 Translators usually work from one or more languages into one other, usually their native language.
 Sometimes they specify the dialect – e.g. Australian English or Mexican Spanish.